ox-harris/ox-harris/README.md

 </details>

-## ⚡ Building Cool Concept Cars for the Modern Web
+## ⚡ An Open Source Creator.

-currently leading importsnt open source expeditions...
+currently building cool Concept Cars for the modern web:

 - **[Stateful JS](https://github.com/webqit/stateful-js)**: JavaScript's most advanced form of reactivity; an upcoming proposal that lets us have fine-grained reactivity in the imperative form of the language.
 (Introducing Imperative Reactive Programming (IRP) in JavaScript!)
 - **[The Observer API](https://github.com/webqit/observer)**: An upcoming proposal for an object observability API in JavaScript.
 (Think the return of the `Object.observe()` API, but one for every occasion!)